lupyuen/lupyuen.github.io/src/uboot.md

 [(See the Complete Log)](https://github.com/lupyuen/pinephone-nuttx#nuttx-boot-log)

-# Upcoming Fixes
+# UART Fixes

-TODO: UART Input
+TODO: UART Input won't work until we implement the UART Driver

 __For QEMU:__ These are the Source Files for the UART Driver (PL011)...